Exunys/Wall-Hack/README.md

 - Fixed Alive & Team Check
 - Optimized Source Even More
 - Replaced [Crosshair](https://github.com/Exunys/Crosshair-Script) with new [Crosshair V2](https://github.com/Exunys/Crosshair-V2)
+- Added Debug mode setting (Read about it below at the Solutions section of this document)
 - Fixed some other minor bugs
 ### License
 This project is completely free and open sourced.
 But, that does not mean you own rights to it.
 Read this [document](https://github.com/Exunys/Wall-Hack/blob/main/LICENSE) for more information.